norc-heal/jdc-docs-public/README.md

 ## Notes

 As a proof of concept, all markdown files were created/copied at one point in time.
-However, ultimately, files and data from external sources (e.g., metadata in the JDC or OEPS documentation) will be programmatically extracted from source.
+However, ultimately, files and data from external sources (e.g., metadata in the JDC or OEPS documentation) will be programmatically extracted from source (ie gen3).

 Also a work in progress: creating metadata documentation extracted from JDC and most up to date JDC Core Baseline Measures document.
 Goal here is to make all properties/nodes searchable through documentation.